Elections and referendums may be being decided by the emotional well-being of voters, new research from the University of Warwick suggests.

 Discussing the findings Dr Eugenio Proto, a co-author of the study, said: ‘This study confirms the general widespread concern that voters are not completely rational when they cast their ballot, an issue that needs to be taken seriously into account for the correct functioning of our democratic institutions.

-‘In the context of recent events, observed on the international political scene, such as the vote for Brexit and the election of Donald Trump, our result is important, because it suggests that political victory of new entrants could be due to factors unrelated to the assessment of past policies implemented by the incumbent or to the lack of confidence on the future of the economy.”
+‘In the context of recent events, observed on the international political scene, such as the vote for Brexit and the election of Donald Trump, our result is important, because it suggests that political victory of new entrants could be due to factors unrelated to the assessment of past policies implemented by the incumbent or to the lack of confidence on the future of the economy.’

 The study of British voters, conducted using the British Household Panel and involving over 4000 respondents interviewed every year for a period until 2008, sought to understand the extent to which citizens consider the past performance of a political party when choosing whether to cast a vote in its favour.
 By analysing the voting behaviour of individual participants the researchers found that:

-Commenting on the study lead researcher Dr Michela Redoano said: ‘The study provides evidences that not only money but, more generally, well-being matters when voters make up their voting decisions.
+Commenting on the study lead researcher Dr Michela Redoano said: ‘The study provides evidence that not only money but, more generally, well-being matters when voters make up their voting decisions.
 The research also highlights gender differences in voting behaviour: women tend to be less rational than men at the ballot.
-Women whose husbands die are more likely than men to drop their support for government, even if the death of the spouse has nothing to do with government’s actions.’
+Women whose husbands die are more likely than men to drop their support for [the] government, even if the death of the spouse has nothing to do with [the] government’s actions.’

 Co-author of the study Dr Federica Liberini of ETH Zurich, and teaching fellow at Warwick, said: ‘The subjective perception of one’s well-being significantly influences the political decision of British voters.
-The study shows that events of entirely personal nature affects the voters’ ability to reward or punish the incumbent government in a rational manner and that this is true beyond an objective and subjective assessment of one’s financial conditions.’
+The study shows that events of entirely personal nature affect the voters’ ability to reward or punish the incumbent government in a rational manner and that this is true beyond an objective and subjective assessment of one’s financial conditions.’

-The study, Happy Voters, is published by the Journal of Public Economics and was conducted by University of Warwick’s Centre for Competitive Advantage in the Global Economy (CAGE) within the Department of Economics.
+The study, Happy Voters, is published by the Journal of Public Economics and was conducted by the University of Warwick’s Centre for Competitive Advantage in the Global Economy (CAGE) within the Department of Economics.